valenpe7/petrvalenta.eu/_posts/2020-05-08-probing_of_plasma_singularities_and_lampa-penrose-terrell_effect.md

 ---

 title: Probing of plasma singularities and Lampa-Penrose-Terrell effect
-excerpt: "Team of researchers from ELI Beamlines (Czech Rep.), Kansai Photon Science Institute (Japan), and Central Laser Facility (UK) have proposed a method for observing the Lampa-Penrose-Terrell effect via optical probing of relativistic plasma singularities, according to a paper recently published in Physics of Plasmas"
+excerpt: "Team of researchers from Kansai Photon Science Institute (Japan), ELI Beamlines (Czech Rep.), and Central Laser Facility (UK) have proposed a method for observing the Lampa-Penrose-Terrell effect via optical probing of relativistic plasma singularities, according to a paper recently published in Physics of Plasmas.
+The authors show that imaging of relativistically moving singularities in plasma density is feasible using an ultrafast optical probe with the schlieren technique."
 toc: true
 toc_sticky: true
 header: